gulp-cookery/gulp-chef/README.md

 If your recipes do not need configuration, you can write them just as normal gulp tasks.
 That is, your existing gulp tasks are already reusable recipes!
 You just need to put them in a standalone module file, and put to the "gulp" folder within your project's root folder.

-To use your existing recipe, write a configuration with a property name exactly same as your recipe's module name.
+To use your existing recipe, write a configuration with a property name exactly the same as your recipe's module name.

-For example, say you have your "my-recipe.js" recipe in `<your-project>/gulp` folder.
+For example, say you have your "`my-recipe.js`" recipe in `<your-project>/gulp` folder.
 Write a configuration to reference it:

 ``` javascript
 var meals = chef({
     "my-recipe": {}
 });
 ```

-Then you can run it by executing `gulp my-recipe` in CLI.
+That's it.
+And then you can run it by executing `gulp my-recipe` in CLI.

 However, configurations helps maximizing the reusability of recpies.
 A configurable recipe takes its configurations via its execution context, i.e., `this` variable.

 ``` javascript
 function scripts(done) {
     var gulp = this.gulp;